Boulder08/chunknorris/README.md

 - Example: --tile-columns 1 --tile-rows 1
 - Default: None for both

-**-arnr-strength** and **--arnr-maxframes**: Define the parameters for internal alt-ref frame denoising.
+**--arnr-strength** and **--arnr-maxframes**: Define the parameters for internal alt-ref frame denoising.
 - Example: --arnr-strength 3 --arnr-maxframes 9
-- Default: 1 for arnr-strength, 7 for arnr-maxframes
+- Default: 2 for arnr-strength, 7 for arnr-maxframes

+**--tpl-strength**: Defines the multiplier (percentage) for temporal filtering (arnr-strength) in the encoder, 100 being equal to "as is".
+- Example: --tpl-strength 50
+- Default: None (100)

+**--max-reference-frames**: Defines the maximum amount of reference frames the encoder may use.
+For live action content, a lower amount like 4-5 is enough; for animated content, using 7 could be beneficial.
+- Example: --max-reference-frames 4
+- Default: 5

 **--tune**: Defines the tuning to use in aomenc.
 Use 'ssim' or 'omni'.
 - Example: --tune omni